 If you are thinking of giving a home to a dog, please consider a greyhound or lurcher – they make great pets!

-Many greyhounds come to Forever Hounds Trust after retiring from the racing track – usually between the age of three and five.
+Many greyhounds come to Forever Hounds Trust after retiring from the racing track, usually at between the age of three and five.
 Others never make it to the track, due to early injuries or being too slow.
-All of these dogs can make great family pets – greyhounds are typically gentle, laid-back and very affectionate!
+All of these dogs can make great family pets as greyhounds are typically gentle, laid-back and very affectionate!

-The reputation of the greyhound as a ’40 mph couch potato’ is well deserved!
-Most greyhounds need just two short (20-30 minute) walks a day.
-They love nothing more than a cosy bed or sofa to stretch out on, and will happily snooze for most of the day.
+A greyhound’s reputation as a ’40 mph couch potato’ is well deserved!
+Most need just two short (20-30 minute) walks a day.
+They love nothing more than a cosy bed or sofa to stretch out on, and will then happily snooze most of the day.

 And greyhounds might be a little larger than the average dog, but they really are gentle giants.
 They tend to walk well on the lead, are docile in nature, and are very clean – even after muddy walks, their short coats make little mess.